shawnking07/markdown-cv/index.md

 **POI-POJO Utilities**

 - This is a sub-project of HR++.
 Use *Apache POI Framework*, Java reflection and annotation to convert directly between simple Excel file and POJO.

+**Online discussion forum based on Java NIO**

+- An assignment for COMP3331 Computer Networks and Applications
+- The application is based on a client server model consisting of one server and multiple clients communicating either sequentially or concurrently.
+The client and server communicate using TCP.
+- It supports a range of functions that are typically found on discussion forums including authentication, creation and deletion of threads and messages, reading threads, uploading and downloading files
+- The Server use java.NIO to implement non-blocking communication with clients.
+Use selector model to manipulate client channel.
+And clients use BIO simply implement two threads to separately read and write stream as inputting from terminal will block main process.

 **[Kaggle Microsoft Malware Prediction](https://github.com/shawnking07/microsoft-malware-prediction)**